 To be able to manage our emission profile, we quantify and report greenhouse gas (GHG) emissions due to operations.
 We monitor GHG emissions from our project sites across all three scopes.
-We manage as an ler of nable itat our emissions through passive architecture, energy efficiency and renewable energy initiatives at the design stage.
+We manage our emissions through passive architecture, energy efficiency and renewable energy initiatives at the design stage.
 At the construction phase, efficient material and waste management practices are adopted to mitigate emissions.